 The Caringo Swarm system is a mature object storage system for private and public cloud usage and as a target archive system.
-Originally called CAStor, Swarm is delivered as software that is installed on Intel X86 servers with attached storage.
+Originally called CAStor, Swarm is delivered as software for x86 servers, or on Swarm Server hardware appliances..
 The scale out architecture allows the configuration to dynamically scale very large in capacity and performance.
 Caringo has implemented a symmetric parallel architecture that operates to manage the nodes as a distributed cluster.
 Nodes are automatically discovered and rebalancing occurs after booting from a network.
 All executing software is maintained in RAM on each node to enhance performance.

-Key competitors include IBM Cloud Object Storage, Scality Ring, Cloudian HyperStore, DDN WOS, Dell EMC Elastic Cloud Storage, and NetApp StorageGRID WebScale.
+Key competitors include IBM Cloud Object Storage, Scality Ring, Cloudian HyperStore, Dell EMC Elastic Cloud Storage, and NetApp StorageGRID WebScale.